anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 1. The `WrapperTx` signature is verified and, only if valid, the tx is processed
 2. In the following height the proposer decrypts the inner tx, checks that the hash matches that of the `tx_hash` field and, if everything went well, includes the decrypted tx in the proposed block
-3. The inner tx will then be executed by the Wasm runtime
+3. The inner tx will then be executed by the WASM runtime
-4. After the execution, the affected validity predicates (also mentioned as VP in this document) will check the storage changes and (if relevant) the signature of the transaction: if the signature is not valid, the VP will deem the transaction invalid and the changes won't be applied to the storage
+4. After the execution, the affected validity predicates (also mentioned as VPs in this document) will check the storage changes and (if relevant) the signature of the transaction: if the signature is not valid, the VP will deem the transaction invalid and the changes won't be applied to the storage

 The signature checks effectively prevent any tampering with the transaction data because that would cause the checks to fail and the transaction to be rejected.
 For a more in-depth view, please refer to the [Namada execution spec](./execution.md).